 A helpful way of thinking of the atonement is found in the word itself.
-Christians believe that humankind was once separated from the God who made and loved them, because of their sin.
+Christians believe that humans were once separated from the God who made and loved them, because of their sin.
 But Jesus’ death has made a way for them to be ‘at one’ with God.

 But why were people separated from God?

 Like many books, there is a big story that runs through the Bible.
 Some people call this the ‘salvation story’.
 The Bible begins with Genesis and the story of Adam and Eve.
-The famous story of the Garden of Eden, and how Adam and Eve were tempted to eat the forbidden fruit, lays out the key themes of God’s creation, sin and the fall:
+The famous story of the Garden of Eden, and how Adam and Eve disobeyed God by eating the forbidden fruit, lays out the key themes of God’s creation, sin and the Fall:

 - God made a beautiful world.